Code-Institute-Submissions/johnston9-ms2-apis/README.md

 1. As a First Time Visitor, I want to find out about cryptocurrency.

     1. Upon entering the site, users are automatically greeted with a cryptocurrency image expanding towards them below which are three short explanations about the purpose of the site, the first being about cryptocurrency and having a link to a cryptocurrency page where the user can immediately find out about it.
-    2. Upon going to that page apart from short intos to various aspect of cryptocurrency there are two interactive cryptocurrency data features which allow the user to engage with crypto data , maybe for the first time, in a controllable and simple manner, hopefully building their confidence and inspiring a desire for knowing more.
+    2. Upon going to that page apart from short intos to various aspect of cryptocurrency there are two interactive cryptocurrency data features which allow the user to engage with crypto data, maybe for the first time, in a controllable and simple manner, hopefully building their confidence and inspiring a desire for knowing more.
     3. Throughout the site and in the navbar there are also links to take the user to the cryptocurrency page.

 <p align="center">